mgberrysd/Professional-README-Generator/generated/README.md

 ## Installation

-m
+n/a

 ## Usage

-m
+run node index.js and answer questions

 ## License

-This project uses the None license.
+This project uses the Apache-2.0 license.

 ## Contributing

-m
+contact on github

 ## Tests

-mm
+mgberrysd

 ## Questions

-Questions regarding m should be directed to https://github.com/m on Github or m.
+Questions regarding readme generator should be directed to https://github.com/mgberrysd on Github or mgberrysd@gmail.com.